Technology

 • Enhanced visibility into your asset stock reduces the risk of duplicated work or purchases

-The ROI of Digital Asset Management software
+The ROI of Digital Asset Management

 • 212% Return on Investment (ROI)

-• $1.17m Net Present Value (NPV)
+• $1.17 million Net Present Value (NPV)

-• 80% reduced effort in asset creation
+• 80% reduction in effort required for asset creation

 • $200 average agency spend avoided per asset